What is CLIPs?

 Can I look at photo rosters from a previous semester?

-No. The photos are deleted from the system after each semester to save disk space.
-Also, the photo database behind the roster stores photos only until the student graduates or withdraws from the University, so even if disk space were not an issue, photos might not be available.
+Photo rosters are available for the current and previous semester, and the future semester once registration begins.
+Also, the photo database behind the roster stores photos only until the student graduates or withdraws from the University, so some photos might not be available.
 (Departmental staff should be able to provide you with individual photos of active students.)

 A student was added to my class roster today.
 Why is she not appearing on my photo roster?